rashmirrajashekara/docs/product-guides/Foundational & Workload Security.md

 The following must be completed before installing the Key Broker:

 -   The Verification Service must be installed and available
 -   The Authentication and Authorization Service must be installed and available
 -   The Certificate Management Service must be installed and available
 -   (Recommended; Required if a 3rd-party Key Management Server will be used) A KMIP 2.0-compliant 3rd-party Key management Server must be available.
 -   The Key Broker will require the KMIP server’s client certificate, client key and root ca certificate.
+-   The KMIP server's client certificate must contain a Subject Alternative Name that includes the KMIP server's hostname.
 -   The Key Broker uses the gemalto kmip-go client to connect to a KMIP server
 -   The Key Broker has been validated using the pykmip 0.9.1 KMIP server as a 3rd-party Key Management Server.
 While any general KMIP 2.0-compliant Key Management Server should work,